sam-haff/go-samurai-chat-api/README.md

  You can look at the **deploy** job in the .github/workflows/workflow.yml for the example.

 ### Local server
-If you want to run locally, you are still required to perform the first step(unfortunately, no fully local setup for FirebaseAuth and FCM is possible) from the instructions for **Remote server** setup.
+If you want to run locally, you are still required to perform the first step(unfortunately, no fully local setup for Firebase functionality is possible) from the instructions for **Remote server** setup.
 Then:
 1. Launch local mongodb:
 ~~~
 cd test_mongodb